Skip links

 What is Osteoporosis?

-Osteoporosis and osteopenia (a milder form of osteoporosis) are conditions that affect the strength of your bones, which increases susceptibility to bone fracture.
+Osteoporosis and osteopenia (a milder form of osteoporosis) are conditions that affect the strength of your bones, which increases susceptibility to bone fractures.
 Although the conditions are more common in older people and females, males and younger people may also develop osteoporosis or osteopenia.
-There is a lot you can do to optimise your bone health and minimise fracture risk.
+There is a lot you can do to optimise your bone health, improve overall wellness and minimise fracture risk.

 Two-thirds of Australians aged over 50 years have osteoporosis or osteopenia.
 The vast majority have osteopenia (78 per cent) and as a result, more than half of all fractures occur in people with osteopenia, rather than osteoporosis.

 From age 50, about one in three women and one in five men will sustain a fracture due to osteoporosis or osteopenia.
-Fractures occur most commonly at the hip, spine, wrist, arm and pelvis.
+Fractures occur most commonly at the hip, spine, wrist, arm and pelvis, and can significantly impact mobility, flexibility, and quality of life.

 What are the symptoms?

 Osteoporosis and osteopenia are considered a ‘silent disease’ until a fracture occurs or your posture changes.
 Therefore, many people do not know they have the condition, so assessing risk factors is very important.
-Your physiotherapist can help with risk factor-assessment.
+Your physiotherapist can help with risk factor assessment, prevention planning, and strategies to support your bone health.

 Use the Know Your Bones online tool (knowyourbones.org.au) to assess your bone health risk factors.